bge-barcoding/BGEE/README.md

 | BSNHM046-24 | abs/path/to/R1.fq.gz | abs/path/to/R2.fq.gz | Annelida | Polychaeta | Terebellida | Ampharetidae | Samytha | Samytha sexcirrata |

 ## Gathering sample-specific pseudo-references ##
-- This can be created manually, or using [Gene-fetch](https://github.com/bge-barcoding/gene_fetch) integrated into the workflow.
+- This can be created manually, or using [Gene-fetch](https://github.com/bge-barcoding/gene_fetch) integrated into the workflow (highly recommended).
 If enabled (in the config.yaml by setting `run_gene_fetch` to 'true'), gene-fetch will retrieve the necessary protein pseudo-references for each sample from NCBI GenBank using the sample's taxonomic identifier (taxid)/taxonomic hierarchy for each sample, a sequence target (e.g. COI or rbcL), and NCBI API credentials (email address & API key - see [guidance](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317) on getting a key).
 - If hierarchical taxonomic information is provided (see `samples.csv example (hierarchical taxonomy)` above) for each sample instead of a taxid (see `samples.csv example (taxid)` above), `Gene Fetch` will, starting from the lowest given rank (e.g. species), find the closest valid taxid on NCBI for the provided taxonomy before proceeding with pseudo-reference fetching.
-- The `sample_references.csv` must contain 'process_id', 'reference'name' and 'protein_reference_path' at a minimum.
+- **Must contain 'process_id', 'reference'name' and 'protein_reference_path' at a minimum.**

 **sample_references.csv example**
 | process_id | reference_name | protein_reference_path |